On this page

 return datetime.now().isoformat()

-▎ Tip: VS Code with Pylance auto-detects missing imports.
-Hover over the red underline → "Quick Fix""Add import".
-Faster than typing it
+Tip: VS Code with Pylance auto-detects missing imports.
+Hover over the red underline, click "Quick Fix", then "Add import".
+Faster than typing it manually.

 Cause 6: Name Defined in a Try Block, Used After

-When an exception occurs inside a try block, assignment after the error point doesn't happen.
-Code after the try/except can reference a name that
+When an exception occurs inside a try block, any assignment after the error point does not happen.
+Code after the try/except can reference a name that was never set.

 try: